HristovB/Speech_Recognition_Macedonian/README.md

 # Speech Recognition for Macedonian

-Speech recognition model based on a hybrid Convolutional Recurrent Neural Networks (CRNN) with Attention for recognizing Macedonian spoken language.
+Speech recognition model based on a hybrid Convolutional Recurrent Neural Network (CRNN) with Attention for recognizing Macedonian spoken language.